Events and Exhibitions

 • ARTspace Drawer is on display at the Soldotna Library, the first annual collection of locally created 2D art.
 The first of its kind in Alaska, this display is made possible by a partnership between Soldotna Rotary, ARTspace Inc., and the Soldotna Public Library.

 • Veronica’s in Old Town Kenai has Open Mic from 6-8 p.m.
-Friday, and live music with Food for the Soul on Saturday at 6:30 p.m.
+Friday, and The Fisher Poets with live music by Keeley and Nelson on Saturday at 6:30 p.m.
 Reservations encouraged.
 Call Veronica’s at 283-2725.

 • A bluegrass jam takes place on the first Sunday of the month at from 1-4 p.m. at the Mount Redoubt Baptist Church on South Lovers Loop in Nikiski.